Emotional Awareness and Expression Therapy for Chronic Pain

 Howard Schubiner, MD

-This program is approved for 10 CE credits by Wayne State University Department of Psychology, which is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Psychology CE: Wayne State University Department of Psychology is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Wayne State University Department of Psychology maintains responsibility for this program and its content.
-Please direct questions about continuing education to Dr. Mark Lumley at: email@example.com.
+Please direct questions about continuing education to Dr. Mark Lumley at: firstname.lastname@example.org.